For television executives, return of football is good news

 Ratings for NBC’s games on Thursday and Sunday night were down from opening week last year.
 CBS’ five-game average for Sunday afternoon games was 13.59 million viewers, down 12 percent from 2019.
 The games faced competition from the NBA playoffs and news networks, stuffed with news on the presidential race, the pandemic and California wildfires.

+ESPN’s “Monday Night Football” franchise was markedly down from last year.
+The opening game of Monday’s doubleheader, between the Pittsburgh Steelers and New York Giants, reached 10.8 million viewers, down from the 13.5 million who watched last year’s opener.
+For the second game, between Denver and Tennessee, 7.7 million people watched, down from 11 million last year.

-Still, the games brought meant more viewers tuned in to the broadcasters than anytime in months.
+Still, the games meant more viewers tuned in to the broadcasters than anytime in months.

 Football’s value to television advertisers keeps increasing, because few events have the ability to reach as many people at the same time with entertainment options multiplying.
 That’s magnified this year with entertainment production largely shut down because of COVID-19.